the wing of a plane flying over Hartsfield Jackson International Airport

 The chances of them bringing a plane from somewhere else are slim to none.
 How do I know?
 Because my daughter was on a Frontier flight when she spent those 36 hours in Dallas.
 And they offered little guidance or support.
 The only option was to wait on Frontier.

 I would rather speak to – and follow up – with a real person.
-(I can’t say much about Spirit’s customer service because I have only flown them once and my flight was delayed.
-But that’s a story for another time).
 Delta has a well-trained customer service department and Frontier does not.
 Most everything with them is done via chat.

 My point is – if you need to be somewhere and don’t have the luxury of time or the time to wait then book with the legacy carriers – Delta, American, United (I had a really bad experience with United and will not fly with them but others love them) and even Southwest.

-If you decide to fly Frontier or Spirit – or another low cost carrier – my advice is book a direct flight, early in the morning.
+If you decide to fly Frontier, or another low cost carrier, my advice is book a direct flight, early in the morning.
 That way you have the rest of the day to get on another flight if yours cancels.
 If a direct flight is not an option and the only flights have layovers, then choose a layover in a city that’s one of the airline’s home bases.
 You’ll have more options available for alternate flights in case of a cancellation.

 3. Purchase Your Tickets With Credit Cards That Offer Benefits